-Any person who applies to attend regular, college coursework at Black Hawk College must pay a \$20 application fee.
-Students who do not attend for two or more consecutive years are subject to the application fee at time of readmission to the College.
+Any person who applies to attend regular, college coursework at Black Hawk College must pay a nonrefundable \$20 application fee. www.bhc.edu/apply Students who do not attend for two or more consecutive years are subject to the application fee at time of readmission to the College.
 BHC students who complete the GED program, high school program, or Bridge Program, at one of the BHC outreach centers are eligible for a waiver of the \$20 application fee.

 Commencement Ceremony Participation Fee.
-Students who submit a graduation application, indicating a desire to walk in the spring commencement ceremony, will be charged a \$20 fee to cover the cost of regalia and ceremony.
+Students who submit a graduation application, indicating a desire to walk in the spring commencement ceremony, will be charged a \$20 non-refundable fee to cover the cost of regalia and ceremony.
+This fee applies only to those students participating in one of our ceremonies.